0x36b/houdini-public/README.md

 # How do I install this?
 You probably should just just go [here](http://iabem97.github.io/houdini_website) and follow the instructions.

 If you feel a bit more adventurous and want to see logs, use Xcode on a Mac (or a macOS VM), download the project and install XCode.

-Open the project "blue icon" and hit run.)
+Open the project (blue icon) and hit run.

 # Is this a full jailbreak?
 Nope.
 Once you run it, Cydia will NOT be installed.